Igor Krutoy: Producer

+Businesses

 ARS records

 Krutoy is head of ARS owns 25% of Muz-TV which plays Russian pop music videos.
 Since 2002, ARS also organizes the New Wave (competition) for young performers of popular music with Raimonds Pauls and Alla Pugacheva.
 As a management agency, ARS has signed artists such as Sopho Khalvashi.

+Krutoy Media (formerly ARS Media) group

+In November 1999, Krutoy founded the "ARS Media" holding.
+The group - which was renamed in 2012 as Krutoy Media - owns the radio networks Radio Dacha, Radio Shanson, Love Radio, Radio Russkiy Hit and Vostok FM as well as the Moscow-exclusive stations Taxi FM and First Sport Radio (a/k/a Pervoye Sportivnoye).

+In January 2013, Krutoy sold 75% of the company's shares to oligarch Mikhail Gutseriev, keeping the 25% to himself.